AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 ###:octicons-thumbsup-24: You made it again!
 Now enjoy the [examples][swiss-army-knife-examples-url] and don't forget that you have to replace my entities with yours to see the cards as intended!

+Needing inspiration on how to design your own card?
+[Read how I designed][swiss-army-knife-how-to-design-your-card-md] all the example cards.

 If you want to start building right away, head over to the [tools and toolsets][swiss-army-knife-tools-and-toolsets-url] section!
 Check the interactions page for user [interactions][swiss-army-knife-interactions-url] with the tools and toolsets, and last but not least the extensive CSS [class][swiss-army-knife-styling-classes-url] and [element][swiss-army-knife-styling-styles-url] styling options, [CSS animations][swiss-army-knife-animations-css-url], [colorstops][swiss-army-knife-animations-colorstops-url] and [state operators][swiss-army-knife-animations-state-operators-url].